r280822a/world_time_complete/README.md

 This app makes use of 2 APIs: [TimeZoneDB](https://timezonedb.com/) for timezones, timestamps & country codes, and [Flagcdn](https://flagcdn.com/) for flag images.
 Both APIs are free for non-commercial use: [TimeZoneDB is under CC3](https://timezonedb.com/about), [Flagcdn is in the public domain](https://flagpedia.net/about)

 ## Features
-- All timezones listed
+- All timezones listed, with appropriate flags
-- Appropriate flags for each timezone
 - Timezones categorized into continents
 - Time updates every second, on home screen
 - Shows local timezone at first, on home screen